async-labs/builderbook/README.md

   ```

 - Go to the app, click "Connect Github".
 - Click "Add Book".
 Enter details and select the Github repo you created.
 - Click "Save".

+When you add new .md files or update content, go to the `book-detail` page on your app and click `Sync with Github`.
+Note that all .md files in your Github repo _must_ have metadata in the format shown above.

 ## Deploy
 - Install now: `npm install -g now`.
 - Point your domain to Zeit world nameservers: [three steps](https://zeit.co/world#get-started).
 - Check the `now.json` file.
 If you are using `dotenv` and `.env` for env variables, no need to change `now.json`.
 If you make changes to the app, check up how to [configure now](https://zeit.co/docs/features/configuration).
 - Make sure you updated `ROOT_URL` in `package.json` and `lib/getRootURL.js`.
 - Check that you have all production-level env variables in `.env`.
 - In your terminal, deploy the app by running `now`.
 - Now outputs your deployment's URL, for example: `builderbook-zomcvzgtvc.now.sh`.
 - Point successful deployment to your domain, for example: `now ln builderbook-demo-zomcvzgtvc.now.sh builderbook.org`.